interlay/interbtc-spec/btcrelay-spec/docs/source/intro/bitcoin.rst

 Bitcoin
 ===============================

-This is a quick overview of Bitcoin in relation to the BTCRelay functions.
+This is a quick overview of Bitcoin, containing information necessary to understand the operation of BTC-Relay.

 Overview
 ------------------------